qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 * automatically run Python code when QGIS starts
 * issue commands in Python console within QGIS
 * create and use plugins in Python
-* create custom applications based on QGIS API
+* create custom applications based on the QGIS API

 Python bindings are also available for QGIS Server: